Pentagon tracking suspected Chinese spy balloon in US airspace

 However, Washington and Beijing have begun to warm up to economic talks and members of President Joe Biden's administration are preparing for trips to China in the coming weeks.

 The Financial Times on Thursday reported that US Secretary of State Antony Blinken will meet Chinese President Xi Jinping on his visit.
-He will be the highest-level US diplomat to meet Mr Xi in China in about six years.
+If it occurs, Mr Blinken will be the highest-level US diplomat to meet Mr Xi in China in about six years.